VernierST/labquest-examples/README.md

 - Unlike analog sensor measurements, photogate timing does not have a sampling period.
 Therefore, the start function’s argument should be left blank, and the user will not be prompted to enter a sampling period.
   - `lq.start()`

 - The number of blocked and unblocked timing measurements to collect is set by an argument in the function.
 In addition, a timeout argument (seconds) is set so that the program is not waiting indefinitely for timing measurements.
-For example, collecting 15 samples with a 10 second timeout
+For example, a photogate connected to dig1, collecting 15 samples, with a 10 second timeout
-  - `measurements = lq.photogate_timing(15, 10)`
+  - `measurements = lq.photogate_timing('dig1', 15, 10)`

 **`lq.stop()`**